PHILADELPHIA REFLECTIONS

 How Does New Jersey State Aid Affect School Districts?

 The Sunday, April 11, 2010 Philadelphia Inquirer contained an eighteen-page statistical summary of the schools within the eight-county area around Philadelphia.
-The New Jersey school districts, but not the Pennsylvania ones, report per-pupil spending right next to the proportion contributed by state government.
+The New Jersey school districts, but not the Pennsylvania ones, report per-pupil spending right next to the proportion contributed by a state government.
 If you know something about the sociology of New Jersey, you form some conclusions about state school aid which probably apply to all states, while confessing they only provably apply to New Jersey.
-Let's therefore say, it only provably applies to New Jersey that you spend more for schools if you are spending someone else's money.
+Let's therefore say, it only provably applies to New Jersey that you spend more on schools if you are spending someone else's money.

 In the welter of numbers supplied by this statistical report, it seems useful to focus on the strip of school districts along Haddon Avenue, starting from the place where the retreating British soldiers once ferried from Philadelphia to Camden (in 1778, of course.)
 Haddon Avenue extends directly East until it strikes King's Highway, where the British then turned North to scuttle toward the safety of their navy at New Brunswick.
 We are thus talking about the school districts of Camden, Collingswood, Haddon Township, Haddonfield and Cherry Hill, with Haddon Heights and Pemberton thrown in because of special features they illustrate.

 Pemberton Township in Burlington County spends the largest amount of per-pupil school money in South Jersey, $18,970.
 It jumps right out at you that 82% of that money is contributed to the school district by the state government.
-Starting back at the Delaware River, 99% nonwhite Camden gets 88% of its school money from the state, and has the second-highest spending of $16,131 per pupil.
-Moving along the path of the British soldiers, the next town after Camden on Haddon Avenue is Collingswood, spending $14,262.
+Starting back at the Delaware River, 99% nonwhite Camden gets 88% of its school money from the state and has the second-highest spending of $16,131 per pupil.
+Moving along the path of the British soldiers, the next town after Camden on Haddon Avenue in Collingswood, spending $14,262.
 Next comes Haddon Township, spending $13,243.
 It thus seems to prove that the further you get from the Delaware River, the less you spend on education, because next in order comes Haddonfield, with spending of $12,273.
 But not quite, because Cherry Hill increases a little to $12, 914.
 The percentage of state funds follows a parallel sequence from Collingswood to Haddonfield (36%, 31%, 6%) and then rises slightly to 11% in Cherry Hill.
-For comparison, nearby Haddon Heights spends $13,449, of which 10% derives from state government.
+For comparison, nearby Haddon Heights spends $13,449, of which 10% derives from a state government.
 And just in case you think there is a racial implication, nearby Gloucester City is 84% white, and gets 82% of the $16,046 it spends on schools, from the rest of the state by way of state contributions.
 However, these numbers also allow you to calculate how much the local districts spent of their own money.
 It turns out it is just the reverse.
 The more state aid a district gets, the less it spends, itself.
 The more state aid it gets, the more it spends, period.

 The conclusion seems to emerge that an education assistance program designed to achieve equality, actually stimulates appreciably more spending in poor districts than in prosperous ones; at least so far, poor educational quality in poor districts is acknowledged to remain poor.
 There are some people who might say these statistics suggest a racial correlation, but some others could say the correlation is with distance from Philadelphia, while others would associate factors undisplayed in the statistics.
 Because there are more non-teachers than teachers employed by the schools, it is not certain that extra money going to schools will improve the teaching.
 Nevertheless, what is not demonstrated at all is a tendency for better education to be found where school money is most liberally applied.
 At least, it is safe to say that anyone who claims the quality of education parallels these spending patterns in New Jersey, would be laughed at.